haproxy/haproxy/doc/lua-api/index.rst

    executed in initialisation mode.
 This section is use for configuring Lua bindings in HAProxy.

 2. The Lua **init context**.
-It is an Lua function executed just after the HAProxy configuration parsing.
+It is a Lua function executed just after the HAProxy configuration parsing.
 The execution is in initialisation mode.
 In this context the HAProxy environment are already initialized.
 It is useful to check configuration, or initializing socket connections or tasks.
 These